jsdevkr/discourse-facebook-auto-publish/README.md

 $ npm insatll
 ```

-- Start Server - It has a pre-process to get the Facebook token.
+- Start Server - You need to configure, below the `Configuration` section.

 ```console
 $ npm start